-DoD’s Arrington: Like it or not, CMMC is Here to Stay
+DoD’s Arrington: Like It or Not, CMMC Is Here to Stay

 “The business of defense is not something we should take lightly,” Arrington said.
 “If it’s too hard, get out of the business.”

-She further emphasized that the policy is more than just a framework – “it’s a complete cultural shift.”
+She further emphasized that the policy is more than just a framework – “It’s a complete cultural shift.”

 “I want you to adapt the culture of zero trust, I want you to adapt the culture of cybersecurity.
 Everything should be built on security,” Arrington said.